vinaydhegde/testdriven-site/_posts/2017-06-20-01-part3-update-component.markdown

 share: true
 ---

-In this last lesson, we'll refactor the `UsersList` component remove the add user form and display a Bootstrap-styled table of users....
+In this lesson, we'll refactor the `UsersList` component to remove the add user form and display a Bootstrap-styled table of users...

 ---